-Changes to Procurement Rules
+Changes to Procurement Rules - EU Exit

-European Single Procurement Document (ESPD)
+Single Procurement Document (SPD) (Scotland)

-The new EU Procurement Directives made provision for the introduction of a European Single Procurement Document (ESPD) which is intended by the European Commission to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprise's (SME's).
+The previous EU Procurement Directives made provision for the introduction of a European Single Procurement Document (ESPD) which is intended by the European Commission to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprise's (SME's).

 Following the UK's exit from the EU, the ESPD has been replaced by the Single Procurement Document (SPD) (Scotland).
 Some minor changes to the content of the SPD have been carried out to ensure compliance following the exit.